battery-lcf/batteryarchive-agent/documentation/readme_importing_new_data.md

+# Sections:
+1. Getting the dataset ready for import
+2. Updating the import script
+3. Running the import script (general)
+4. Importing sample data
+5. Visualizing your newly-imported data

 ## Getting the dataset ready for import
 1. Create a folder with a file named “cell_list” and a folder with data for each cell you want to upload.
 Example given for UCONN dataset: UCONN folder has file named cell_list and a folder “G14C5” with all of the data for that particular cell.
 Sometimes all of the cell data may be in a single Excel/csv file.
 Sometimes the data may be in multiple files.
 The existing importers account for both situations.